 Certain events could make you want to take action freezing your credit report like being the victim of identity theft.
 Here is a step-by-step way to freeze your credit score to help you protect it.

 Freezing your credit score is not a decision you should take lightly.
 If you believe your identity could have been stolen, you should consider a credit freeze to help you protect your credit score from further damage.
-By freezing your credit score, you prevent others from accessing your credit, opening new accounts, taking out loans, and taking other actions that can harm your credit score.
+When you freezing your credit report, you prevent others from accessing your credit, opening new accounts, taking out loans, and taking other actions that can harm your credit score.